-From the horror of the Boston Marathon bombings, to school shootings, to wars and natural catastrophes, it can feel like a big, bad world to children.
+Today, another shooting covers the news.
+Add to that the recent stories of the Paris attacks, Syrian refugees desperately fleeing their homeland, climate change, and natural catastrophes, it can look like a big, bad world to children.
 As parents, how do we explain such frightening events to our of children?

 Dr. Samuel Goldstein, psychiatrist and co-author of Raising Resilient Children believes we should begin by keeping our children away from a continual barrage of frightening images.
 “I think parents need to turn off the television and recognize that although we expose them to the same kinds of media and information that we expose ourselves to, they lack the experience and they lack the thinking skills to cope with those kinds of phenomenon.”

 Dr. Goldstein adds that turning off the TV does not mean that parents should put their heads in the sand, because it’s nearly impossible to prevent children from learning about this disturbing news.
 Instead, Dr. Goldstein suggests that we discuss these events in an age appropriate manner.
 “Although it’s sometimes convenient to avoid talking about these kinds of subjects, parents should make an effort at the dinner table to talk with their children.
 This way, parents can listen and learn and understand what their children are thinking and feeling, and to provide support.”